Frequently Asked Questions

 Those who choose to invest in the orchard by paying at the beginning of the season will receive $5 off your tote each week, a big savings over the course of the season.
 This helps us buy seeds and plants and get things growing.

 Most items are grown right here at the orchard.
 We grow over 30 types of veggies and over 8,000 apple trees.
-We also source items from other farmers who are experts at growing different items (peaches from the south, strawberries from our friends at Spencer Farm for example).
+We also source items from other farmers who are experts at growing different items (peaches from the south, strawberries from our friends in the area).
 Read more about our growing practices here.

 Produce & Product Requests for Non-Profits